chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > YMMV, but mind you the application itself largely centered around using a number of interpretations of an EDSL that didn't lend itself to first order presentation, so this was literally our entire use-case for the language.
 > We ultimately moved to PureScript and it served us well for years without ever once running into the same sort of situation.
 We rewrote the entire application in PureScript more or less overnight.
 With the subset of Haskell type system features offered there was always some work-around to the various limitations on hand.

-- Haskellers who alraedy knew of better abstractions did not have trouble migrating to PS and experience the benefit quickly.
+- Haskellers who already knew of better abstractions did not have trouble migrating to PS and experience the benefit quickly.

 > This is compounded by the fact that this sort of issue raised from the Haskell-side of the community largely falls on deaf ears in Elm, while on the Purescript front any similar impediment is rather rapidly patched and updated if there is any path forward. `/u/paf31` a very competent maintainer and I'm much more comfortable with the type theory that underlies Purescript than that of Elm.
 > When Purescript came along and offered up typeclasses, the major reaction on the Elm side was a sigh of relief over the fact that the Haskell folks finally shut up and went away.